GenLuiz/tour-of-heroes/README.md

 # Info
 This project is a simple example of angular in action with basic features.

+##How to run the application
+clone or download the zip, then on cmd(terminal) run 'npm install', after installation run 'ng serve -o'

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.